TrueBlocks/trueblocks-docs/content/readmes/accounts-export.md

   -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 250) -N, --relevant            for log and accounting export only, export only logs relevant to one of the given export addresses
-  -m, --emitter strings     for log export only, export only logs if emitted by one of these address(es) -B, --topic strings       for log export only, export only logs with this topic(s) -P, --asset strings       for the accounting options only, export statements only for this asset -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value
+  -m, --emitter strings     for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings       for the --logs option only, filter logs to show only those with this topic(s) -V, --reverted            export only transactions that were reverted -P, --asset strings       for the accounting options only, export statements only for this asset -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value
                             One of [ in | out | zero ]